 Everyone heals at different rates and you are the best judge of when you are ready for certain activities, but the following are general guidelines:

 - You can most likely return to work within a day or two of your surgery.

 - You can resume driving as soon as you feel comfortable doing so.

 - You can most likely return to your physical exercise program within two to four weeks of your procedure.
 Our patients are encouraged to plan an exercise program and discuss it with the staff prior to resuming exercise.

 - You may resume intimate activity within six to eight weeks of your procedure.

 - Most of the visible signs of your surgery should fade within about three weeks.

 What Are Possible Side Effects or Risks of Cosmetic Gynecology Procedures?

 All surgical procedures have some degree of risk, however, major complications from cosmetic gynecology procedures are unusual.
 During your initial consultation with Dr. Ruff and the staff of West End Plastic Surgery, your individual risks will be assessed and discussed.
 As with any surgery, you can help reduce the risks by closely following the pre- and post-surgery instructions provided to you.
-Rest assured, Dr. Ruff and his staff will be with you every step of the way to ensure a safe and pleasing outcome.
+Rest assured, your surgeon will be with you every step of the way to ensure a safe and pleasing outcome.